jspotten/cs324-labs/08-lab-socket-hunt/README.md

    [4](#level-4-extra-credit) for a detailed description of each.

  - Bytes `n + 2` - `n + 3`: These bytes, an `unsigned short` in network byte
-   order is the parameter used in conjunction with the op-code.
+   order, is the parameter used in conjunction with the op-code.
 For op-code 0, the field exists, but can simply be ignored.

  - Bytes `n + 4` - `n + 7`: These bytes, an `unsigned int` in network byte